CarlosNZ/fig-tree-evaluator/README.md

 ----
 ### BUILD_OBJECT

-*Return an object constructed by seperate keys and values*
+*Return an object constructed by separate keys and values*

 Aliases: `buildObject`, `build`, `object`